chriskonnertz/DeepLy/README.md

 DeepLy comes with support for Laravel 5.5+ and since it also supports [package auto-discovery](https://medium.com/@taylorotwell/package-auto-discovery-in-laravel-5-5-ea9e3ab20518) it will be auto-detected.

-You have to store your DeepL API key in the `.env` file like this:
+However, you have to store your DeepL API key manually in the `.env` file, like this:
 ```
 DEEPL_API_KEY = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```